How Could the Airline Industry Use Business Intelligence? 7 Inspiring Use Cases

 In most scenarios, airline customer service is provided either by customer-facing staff or at a call center off-site (learn more about the future of airline call centers in our free eBook).
-These will always be key touchpoints when customers have problems, yet advanced analytics offers additional customer service options – such as chatbots on websites to help customers find better routes and answer queries, or event-trigger personalized text and email messages to passengers that contain offers or immediate solution proposition (through links to online self-service or to direct customer care contact).
+These will always be key touch-points when customers have problems, yet advanced analytics in the aviation industry offers additional customer service options – such as chatbots on websites to help customers find better routes and answer queries, or event-trigger personalized text and email messages to passengers that contain offers or immediate solution proposition (through links to online self-service or to direct customer care contact).

 We’ve written before about how airlines can offer a more personalized customer experience.
-In essence, data analytics allows airlines to better know their customers, their preferred routes and their typical behavior.
+In essence, data analytics allows airlines to better know their customers, their preferred routes, ancillaries and their typical behavior.
 This allows for more targeted offerings such as personalized deals and offers which resonate with that particular customer.
 For example, airline data platforms like ConztanzONE allow airlines to better know all their travelers and develop micro-targeted campaigns that tap into the needs and desires of specific customer segments.

 - Differentiate your airline

 “All airlines are basically the same nowadays, right?”
 Wrong!
 The profiles and behaviors of customers are really different from an airline to another.
-Airlines that can provide more targeted customer experience, better routes and the right price per ticket differentiate themselves and show they fit the demand.
+Airlines that can provide more targeted customer experience, relevant ancillaries whatever the distribution model and the right price per ticket differentiate themselves and show they fit the demand.
 And that means more loyal customers.